Arkansas Highway 16: Route description

+Siloam Springs to Fayetteville

 Highway 16 begins in Siloam Springs in Benton County, 3 miles (4.8 km) from the Oklahoma border.
-The highway's western terminus is US 412/AR 59 in a commercial area; it runs south to Kenwood Avenue, which is designated as Highway 16 Spur westbound.
+The highway's western terminus is US 412/Highway 59 in a commercial area; it runs south to Highway 16S (Kenwood Avenue).
 Highway 16 continues southeast, exiting the city and becoming a steep, winding road through the oak-hickory forest.
 Near the Washington County line, Highway 16 enters a small segment of the Ozark National Forest disconnected from the larger section of the forest north of Russellville.
 At the county line, Highway 16 serves as the eastern terminus of Highway 244, and briefly runs east along the county line as a section line road.
 In Washington County, Highway 16 continues east in the National Forest, serving the Lake Wedington Recreation Area, which contains the Lake Wedington Historic District, and crossing the Illinois River, the eastern boundary of the National Forest, near Savoy.
 It continues to wind through sparsely populated forested land, passing the unincorporated community of Wedington Woods before entering Fayetteville, the third-largest city in Arkansas and county seat of Washington County.